 There’s still plenty of days left to get your bbq on, but not too many more days to get your hands on fresh peaches.
 Trust me, you’re going to want to grab as many peaches as you can to make this barbecue sauce recipe.
 This peach bbq sauce has a little special sumpin’ sumpin’ in it called whisky.
-The only way you can get really unforgettable tasting bbq sauce is if you make it yourself and this is a bbq sauce worth making.
+The only way you can get really unforgettable tasting bbq sauce is if you make it yourself and this is a homemade bbq sauce worth making.

 I have a confession to make; I make homemade bbq sauce.
 Not just every once in a while.
 No, I make barbecue sauce whenever we grill.
 Call me obsessive, call me a loon (trust me, I’ve been called WAAAAAY worse) but I just like to make up the flavors to go on the meats based on what I’m feeling like that day.